valkey-io/valkey-rfc/Bloom.md

 ### Large BloomFilter objects

 Create and Delete operations on large bloom filters take longer durations and will block the main thread for this duration.
-Because of this, the following operations can be handled differently:
+Because of this, the following operations will be handled differently:
-* defrag callback: If the memory used is greater than X MB (configurable with `bf.bloom_large_item_threshold`), we can skip defrag operations on this bloom object.
+* defrag callback: If the memory used by any bloom filter within the bloom object is greater than X MB (`bloom_large_item_threshold` constant), we will skip defrag operations on this bloom object.
+Otherwise, we will defrag the bloom object in iterations for each bloom filter in the bloom object.
 * free_effort callback: This callback decides the free effort for the bloom object.
-If it is greater than X MB (configurable with `bf.bloom_large_item_threshold`), we can return 0 to use async free logic.
+If it is greater than X MB (`bloom_large_item_threshold` constant), we will return 0 to use async free on the bloom object.
 * create operations (BF.ADD/MADD/INSERT/RESERVE): We can compute the estimated size of the bloom filter that will be created as a result of the operation and we can consider rejecting requests in case of unavailable memory.
 Scalable Bloom filters will grow in used memory after creation - but only as a result of a BF.ADD, BF.MADD, or BF.INSERT operation and we can reject